nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 This feature allows the user to display selected `Entry` in the address book.
 It is facilitated by `ModelManager`.
 This acts as a way for user to filter the entries by their attributes.

+While the design of each `find` command is inspired from AB3, there are quite some changes to the implementation as `Event`, `Company`, and `Person` have different attributes.
+As mentioned, there are now 3 `UniqueEntryList` for each `Entry`.
+Each command will look at different
+`UniqueEntryList` accordingly.

+To understand how each `find` commands work in depth.
+Look at `CompanyContainsKeywordsPredicate`, `PersonContainsKeywordsPredicate`, and `EventContainsKeywordsPredicate` classes which are the main logic when filtering each `Entry`.

 The Activity Diagram below summarizes what happens when the user enters the add command
 <img src="images/FindXYZActivityDiagram.png" />